Secluded beaches of Phuket

 Lighthouse Beach

-Until recently, this beach was a hidden spot without even a name, but now it’s marked on Google Maps as Lighthouse Beach.
 How to get there: if you’re coming from Rawai Beach, you’ll see a steep descent on the left just before reaching Promthep Cape.
 The path is quite steep and rugged in places, with a rope thoughtfully installed to help you climb safely.
 You can also reach the beach from Promthep Cape itself — the route is longer but less steep.

 Naiyang

-The quiet and picturesque Nai Yang Beach is perfect for those seeking peace and solitude.
-It’s located on the island’s northwest coast, not far from Phuket Airport, stretching for 2 km along the shore and surrounded by lush greenery and tropical trees.
+Quiet and picturesque Nai Yang Beach is ideal for those seeking peace and seclusion.
+It is located on the northwestern coast of the island, close to Phuket International Airport, stretches for about 2 km along the shoreline, and is surrounded by lush greenery and tropical trees.

 Sai Kaew